Close

 Characters

 The MLC is not aware of the alphabet containing any punctuation other than an ampersand and dash.
 The MLC created all other punctuation to match the style of the letters.
 Two versions of ‘W’ were included in the alphabet—one constructed by overlapping two ‘V’s, and a second with a central apex.
-Additionally, the Monument Lettering Center created alternates for ‘J’, ‘U’ with the spurs removed; and ‘N’, and ‘M’ with serifs added to the top of the letters where they would typically exist.
+Additionally, the Monument Lettering Center created alternates for ‘J’, ‘U’ with spurs removed; as well as ‘N’ and ‘M’ with serifs added to the top of the letters where they would typically exist.
 These alternate characters are available as an alternate when using software that supports OpenType features.